reduxjs/redux/docs/advanced/UsageWithReactRouter.md

 > If you are using Create React App, you won't need to configure a fallback URL, it is automatically done.

 ### Configuring Express
-If you are serving your index.html from Express.js :
+If you are serving your `index.html` from Express:
 ``` js
   app.get('/*', (req,res) => {
     res.sendfile(path.join(__dirname, 'index.html'))